-Louis is a lawyer based in Hood River, Oregon, who has worked for Outdoor Alliance for a number of years on a project basis.
-Louis works as Policy Counsel for Outdoor Alliance, focused on monitoring national policy developments, facilitating coordination among member organizations, and supporting Outdoor Alliance's work with research and advocacy content.
-Louis is an avid whitewater kayaker and enthusiastic mountain biker, and backcountry skier.
+Louis is a lawyer based in White Salmon, Washington, who runs Outdoor Alliance's policy program.
+As Policy Director, Louis monitors national policy developments, facilitates coordination among member organizations, and leads Outdoor Alliance advocacy work with research and policy content.
+Louis is a world-class whitewater kayaker and enthusiastic mountain biker and backcountry skier.

 Tania Lown-Hecht, Communications Director

-Tania received her PhD in English from the University of Illinois, where she studied space and geography.
-While in graduate school, she started a blog that garnered over a quarter million hits a month, leading her to discover a love for content development and design that eventually led her out of academia and into nonprofit work.
 Tania leads communications at Outdoor Alliance, where she gets to tell the funny and engaging stories of why people love getting outside through our campaigns, social media, website, newsletters, and emails.
+She has a PhD in English, writing articles that reached five or so people; she also once ran a blog that reached a quarter million people.
 Tania lives in DC and is passionate about the slowest-speed outdoor activities, including hiking, camping, backpacking, and cross-country skiing.

 Levi Rose, Data Information Research and Technology Manager